About Our 4-H Program

-Our 4-H program provides a creative a supportive environment in which culturally diverse youth and adults can reach their full potential.
+Our 4-H program provides a creative and supportive environment in which culturally diverse youth and adults can reach their full potential.
 Our local County 4-H program works to develop life skills to help young people become self-directed, productive citizens.
 We also work to empower adult volunteers who multiply the efforts of our local Sandoval County Extension staff.

 To learn more about joining one of these clubs, please contact the Sandoval County Cooperative Extension Service.